tsalveru/demo/README.md

 # demo
-This is created to give demo to my friend
+This is created to give demo to my friend.
 Author - Thirupathi Salveru